 Comorbidities of obesity

 Obesity is one of the leading causes of disease today.
-Defined as having a BMI (body mass index, or ratio of weight to height) over 30, obesity puts a lot of stress on your body and thus is connected with a variety of other conditions, or comorbidities.
+Defined as having a body mass index (BMI), or ratio of weight to height greater than 30, obesity puts a lot of stress on your body and, thus, is connected with a variety of other conditions, or comorbidities.
 The extra weight takes a toll on your cardiovascular system, so people with obesity are at increased risk for heart disease, high cholesterol and high blood pressure, which can lead to heart attack or stroke.
 In addition, obesity is linked with poor blood sugar control, which leads to type 2 diabetes.
 Other problems associated with obesity include sleep apnea, a breathing problem during sleep, and even recurrent hernia.

-The best strategies to prevent obesity are to eat a healthy diet of vegetables, fruits, lean meats and whole grains, and to moderately exercise for at least 20 minutes every day.
-If you are already obese, weight-loss surgery may be an option if you have a BMI over 40 or a BMI over 35 with at least one comorbid condition.
+The best strategies to prevent obesity are to eat a healthful diet of vegetables, fruits, lean meats and whole grains, and to moderately exercise for at least 20 minutes every day.
+If you are already obese, weight-loss surgery may be an option, if you have a BMI of more than 40, or a BMI of more than 35 with at least one comorbid condition.

 The reason why many cancers develop is often unknown, but certain cancers do have preventable causes.
 You may be thinking of skin cancer, which can be prevented by avoiding too much sun; and lung cancer, which in the majority of cases is caused by smoking.
-But did you know that esophageal cancer (cancer of the esophagus), larynx cancer as well as other head and neck cancers are also caused by smoking?
+But, did you know that esophageal cancer (cancer of the esophagus) and larynx cancer, as well as other head and neck cancers, are also caused by smoking?
 In addition, these cancers can develop from excessive alcohol use, and when combined with smoking, the risk goes up even further.
-Although it isn’t known exactly how alcohol leads to cancer, one theory suggests it’s an irritant that may cause cell changes (and make it easier for toxic substances from smoking to get into cells).
+Although it isn’t known exactly how alcohol leads to cancer, one theory suggests that it’s an irritant that may cause cell changes (and make it easier for toxic substances from smoking to get into cells).

 Tendinitis and other sports injuries

-Fortunately, there are easy steps you can take to prevent acid reflux from developing into GERD and treating GERD if you already have it.
-Having small, frequent meals instead of large ones can prevent your stomach from backing up.
+Fortunately, there are easy steps you can take to prevent acid reflux from developing into GERD and to treat GERD, if you already have it.
+Having small, frequent meals, instead of large ones, can prevent your stomach from backing up.
 Finding and avoiding your trigger foods, which often include citrus fruit, tomatoes, fried, fatty or spicy foods and garlic or onions, can also help.
 Cut down on alcohol and coffee.
-Don’t eat for a few hours before bed, and prop up your bed so you’re not sleeping flat.
+Don’t eat for a few hours before bed, and prop up your bed, so you’re not sleeping flat.
 Talk to your doctor about whether certain medications you may be taking could contribute to GERD.
 Serious cases may require surgery.

 Anyone who’s ever had hemorrhoids knows what a pain in the bottom (literally) they can be.
 When they become enlarged, often after episodes of straining, they can cause itching, discomfort and rectal bleeding.
 They may even become big enough to bulge out of the anus.

-If you are concerned about any of these conditions, make an appointment with one of our orthopaedic, otolaryngology or surgical specialists at Keck Medicine of USC.
-If you are in the Los Angeles area, schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting keckmedicine.org/request-an-appointment.
+If you are concerned about any of these conditions, make an appointment with one of our orthopaedic, otolaryngology or surgical specialists at Keck Medicine.
+If you are in the Los Angeles area, schedule an appointment, by calling (800) USC-CARE (800-872-2273) or by visiting keckmedicine.org/request-an-appointment.